EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Rampage (3)

-{% hint style="info" %}
+!!! info
       Rampage, denoted by special attack 3 or "R" (old code), allows the NPC to attack additional players.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |